zhikaiong2001/tp/docs/UserGuide.md

 Assume that the above list reflects the current data present in Tether for the upcoming example commands.

-**Multiple matching entries:**
+**Multiple matching persons:**
-Executing ```find_name Alice``` will list all entries with the name ```Alice``` even if it is not a full name as stated earlier as seen below:
+Executing ```find_name Alice``` will list all persons with the name ```Alice``` even if it is not a full name as stated earlier as seen below:

 ![img.png](images/find-command/findnamesuccess.png)

 **Notes**:
 * The ```find``` command queries the original unfiltered list of persons each time, meaning that sequentially executed ```find``` commands do not stack.
 * If you use email or phone number, note that they have to match exactly to locate the person entry if it exists.
 * If you use name, a full name is not required but the name provided should be complete.
-Otherwise, there will also be no matching entries.
+Otherwise, there will also be no matching persons.
-* The command accepts any parameters, including invalid ones (however, no matching entries will be displayed in such cases).
+* The command accepts any parameters, including invalid ones (however, no matching persons will be displayed in such cases).
 * Note that for multiple parameters, all the parameters should be of the same type.
 For example, ```find_phone``` should only be followed by valid phone number(s), not emails or names.